-Study sites will store specimens collected in this study at least through the end of the study (completion of all study-related testing, including testing at the HPTN LC, which is typically one year post main paper publication).
+Study sites will store specimens collected in this study at least through the end of the study (completion of all study-related testing, including testing at the HPTN LC).
 In addition, study participants will be asked to provide written informed consent for the collected samples to be stored after the end of the study, for possible future non-protocol listed testing.
-The specimens of participants who do not consent to long-term storage and additional testing will be collected and remain stored as planned, and then be destroyed after all of the protocol specified testing (including assessments at the HPTN LC) has been completed and approval from the protocol team and network leadership is provided.
+The specimens of participants who do not consent to long-term storage and additional testing will be destroyed after all of the protocol specified testing (including assessments at the HPTN LC) has been completed and approval from the protocol team and network leadership is provided.